iManYarahmadi/animated_page_view_scrolling/README.md

 create assets folder in your root project and create into assets folder images folder and put your images in this folder. add in pubspec.yaml assets/images and put name it to custom model

+`assets/images`

+just put name of image to the model

 Custom model:

 ```dart